-Having ad serving issues after you’ve structured your AdWords account, loaded keywords, optimized ad text and activated your campaign can be a real killjoy.
+Having ad serving issues after you’ve structured your Google Ads account, loaded keywords, optimized ad text and activated your campaign can be a real killjoy.
 If you’re not seeing ad spend, impressions or clicks – don’t panic.
-It could be due to several possible reasons – use these tips from expert AdWords management professionals to troubleshoot your way through problems.
+It could be due to several possible reasons – use these tips from expert Google Ads management professionals to troubleshoot your way through problems.

 Activate Campaign/Ad Group